Why study this course?

 - use language flexibly and effectively for social and academic purposes

-By the end of Year 2, students will:
+By the end of Year 2, you will:

 - demonstrate an overall appreciation of the body of philosophies related to the study of medicine